-The music literature collection consists of monographs and journals in the ML and MT classifications, with some software, microform, electronic databases, and other resources as adjunct collections.
-Unless otherwise specified, the terms “music literature” or “literature” will refer to traditional books and journals in this document.
+The music literature collection consists of monographs and journals in the ML and MT classifications.
+Unless otherwise specified, the terms “music literature” or “literature” will refer to traditional books and journals.

 The music literature collection contains music appropriate to study, instruction and research in a broad range of fields within music.
-Undergraduate degrees (B.M.) are offered in composition and theory, music education, music therapy, music performance, jazz studies, and combinations thereof; a B.A. degree is granted to liberal arts majors with a strong emphasis in music.
+Undergraduate degrees (B.M.) are offered in composition and theory, music education, music performance, jazz studies, and combinations thereof; a B.A. degree is granted to liberal arts majors with a strong emphasis in music.
 Masters’ degrees (M.M. or M.A.) are offered in music performance, music education, music theory, composition, musicology, piano pedagogy, jazz studies, and conducting.
 The D.M.A. is granted for musical performance, conducting, composition, and collaborative piano and a PhD is granted for music education.

 The collection must provide resources sufficient to meet the majority of music faculty and student needs.
 Thus, a broad range of materials at varying levels must be provided.
-In keeping with the School of Music curriculum, most library resources focus on Western classical traditions, jazz and ethnomusicology.
+In keeping with the College of Music curriculum, most library resources focus on Western art music traditions, jazz, and world music.

-To meet the needs of the School of Music is the first priority.
-The collection contains books and journals on music history, biographies of musicians (composers and performers), specialized topics (e.g., choral music, symphonic music, etc.), information on the history and construction of specific instruments, and information on various forms of music.
-Music education, music therapy, critical analyses, and technical studies and methods are also included.
-Material covers the world, although the majority of the focus is on Western art music and jazz, but includes popular music generally, as well as world music and cultures.
+To meet the needs of the College of Music is the first priority.
+The collection contains books and journals on music history, biographies of musicians (composers and performers), specialized topics, information on the history and construction of specific instruments, and information on various forms and styles of music.
+Music education, music therapy, critical analysis, and technical studies and methods are also included.
+The majority of the focus is on Western art music and jazz, but includes popular music generally, as well as world music and cultures.
 Contemporary American popular music is covered generally and primarily for IAH and other non-major classes.
 Journals in all music subject areas are collected.

 Journals have been added, ceased and cancelled over the history of the collection.
-Currently, modest numbers of journals are added, especially at faculty request, and the collection is moderately comprehensive.
-Increasingly, paper subscriptions also have online counterparts or are available only electronically.
+Currently, modest numbers of journals are added, especially at faculty request.
+Print subscriptions also often have online counterparts or are available only electronically.
 Depending on coverage and the quality of reproduction in the digital image, journals may be collected in digital or print form.

 Strengths of the collection lie particularly in the opera libretti, biographies, musicology of the Medieval, Renaissance and Baroque periods, works about solo vocal music, musical instruments, philosophy and physics, and most areas of music education.
 The collection is also strong in technical material for instruments, and in music theory.
 English, French and German are the major languages, with Italian, Latin, and various Slavic languages quite well represented.

-Periodicals are an ongoing concern.
-Our collections include almost no periodicals from before 1800; although these are becoming increasingly available on-line and through microforms (the latter being prohibitively expensive), resource sharing with other libraries is especially important and far less expensive for older titles.
+Our collections include almost no periodicals from before 1800; although these have become more available online, resource sharing with other libraries is especially important and far less expensive for older titles.